Friday, February 21, 2025

 Hello!!!
 Welcome back to my blog!
 Today I want to discuss lighting.
-I am excited to talk about this because ever since the beginning I've had an idea of how I would like it to be!
+I'm excited to talk about this because ever since the beginning I've had an idea of how I would like it to be!

 My film is gonna take place at night.
 So, naturally, the lighting is gonna be dark.
 But, I want to take this to the next level.
 By this, I mean that I want there to be a reason for the dark lighting, not just because of the time.